Shavinder/Hugo_Repo/content/about/index.md

 draft: false
 menu: "main"
 weight: 110
+description: "Upshore Immigration Services is an approved Canadian Immigration Consultant company.
+We provide services to those who wish to immigrate, work, study or visit Canada."
 ---

-## Welcome to Upshore Immigration Services
-Upshore Immigration Services is an approved Canadian Immigration Consultant company.
-We provide services to those who wish to immigrate, work, study or visit Canada.
 ### Our work
 We welcome clients from all across the spectrum, including but not limited to: